aloisorozco/Sight-Sense/README.md

 We plan the following for the near future:
 - Deploy Website
 - Port to mobile app
-- Demo Video - so we can flex all our other cool features that we did not outline here
+- Demo Video - so we can flex all the other cool features that we did not outline here
 - More cool AI stuff we don't want to spoil (although this repo is public so you probably can figure it out through our code if you want 👀)